Glasgow Host City

 North Lanarkshire's Strathclyde Country Park - over 400 hectares of countryside set within the valley of the River Clyde - will host both the Rowing and Triathlon.
 This lush green park, with its vast range of activities on offer, is one of the most popular family destinations in the central belt of Scotland, and attracts thousands of visitors each year.

-For the Open Water Swimming competition, athletes will take to the glimmering waters of Loch Lomond, Scotland's most southerly Munro.
+For the Open Water Swimming competition, athletes will take to the glimmering waters of Loch Lomond against the impressive backdrop of Ben Lomond, Scotland's most southerly Munro.
 And you'll be immersed in breathtaking scenery once again for the golfing event at the world-class resort of Gleneagles, located in postcard-perfect Perth and Kinross.

 - Glasgow currently ranked number 5 in the world in the SportBusiness Ultimate Sports City Awards